Home » Recipes » Main Dish » Chicken

 We’ve tried the same creamy chicken recipe with a packet of ranch seasoning and compared it to the packet of Italian seasoning.
 We think the Italian seasoning adds a nice pop of flavor, but it’s milder so the kids enjoy it more.
 The ranch packet has a more distinct flavor.
 Both flavors mix with pasta just fine.

-A bigger crock pot can be used to double the amount of chicken and cream sauce.
+Use a bigger crock pot to double the amount of chicken and cream sauce.
 Once the chicken is shredded it can be refrigerated or frozen for future meals.

 Crockpot Chicken Casserole Recipe